 \subsection{Ablation Study}

-We performed an ablation study to demonstrate the proposed approach's effectiveness in generating pseudo labels.
-Specifically, we analyzed the contribution of the vital component in the proposed method, the optical flow with background subtraction (\cref{secflow}).
+We performed an ablation study to demonstrate the proposed approach's effectiveness in generating pseudo-labels.
+Specifically, we analysed the contribution of the vital component in the proposed method, the optical flow with background subtraction (\cref{secflow}).
 In addition, we evaluated the segmentation network training with refined pseudo-labels (\cref{secsolo}) for different epochs.
-The results reported in \cref{tab:abl2} are for the unsupervised segmentation based on optical flow without background subtraction as a baseline.
-And the results reported in \cref{tab:abl} are for the four epochs trials with the same random seeds, please refer to \cref{sectrain} for the details.
+The results reported in \cref{tab:abl2} are for unsupervised segmentation based on optical flow without background subtraction as a baseline.
+And the results reported in \cref{tab:abl} are for the four epoch trials with the same random seeds, see \cref{sectrain} for the details.

+The metrics used in the ablation study are as follows: \begin{enumerate} \item $AP^{M}$ (Average Precision for Medium objects): This is the average precision for medium-sized objects.
+Precision is the ratio of correctly predicted positive observations to the total predicted positive observations.
+The higher the $AP^{M}$, the better the model is at predicting medium-sized objects correctly.

+\item $AP^{.50}$ and $AP^{.75}$: These are the average precision values at different Intersection over Union (IoU) thresholds.
+IoU is a measure of overlap between two bounding boxes. $AP^{.50}$ is the average precision when IoU is 0.50, and $AP^{.75}$ is the average precision when IoU is 0.75.
+Higher values indicate better precision at these IoU thresholds.

+\item $AP^{L}$ (Average Precision for Large Objects): This is the average precision for large-sized objects.
+Like $AP^{M}$, a higher $AP^{L}$ indicates that the model is better at predicting large-sized objects correctly.

+\item $AR^{M}$ (Average Recall for Medium Objects): This is the average recall for medium-sized objects.
+Recall is the ratio of correctly predicted positive observations to all actual positives.
+The higher the $AR^{M}$, the better the model is at identifying all actual medium-sized objects.

+\item $AR^{L}$ (Average Recall for Large Objects): This is the average recall for large-sized objects.
+Like $AR^{M}$, a higher $AR^{L}$ indicates that the model is better at identifying all actual large-sized objects. \end{enumerate} In all these metrics, higher values are better because they indicate that the model's predictions are more accurate.

 It is apparent from the results that the segmentation accuracy of our proposed method has improved significantly when compared to that of the baseline method.
 We also note that the accuracy of the models also depends on the number of epochs used in the training.
 We observe from the results shown in \cref{tab:abl} that the segmentation accuracy decreases after $100$ epochs.
 The reason for this is the over-fitting of the network to the noisy pseudo-labels.
 While the training losses for both the baseline and our model decreased, the segmentation accuracy for our model was still greater than that for the baseline.